Queen Crab (Movie Review)

 Still from Queen Crab

 Fast forward to current times, Melissa (Michelle Simone Miller: YouStar: Road to Fame 2014, The Unwanted 2013) is an adult living on her own land, complete with a large pond.
 She stays secluded and will not allow anyone on her property, including the mailman.
 On a nearby farm, Sheriff Clarke and his deputy Sonny Huggins (Richard Lounello: Cold Bloods 2015, The Loop 2010) are looking into a situation involving dead cattle and a destroyed barn on a farm.
 They notice odd tracks and send samples to the State Wildlife Commission, who promptly send agent Stewart MacKendrick (A.J.
 DeLucia: Far from the Heart 2014) to further investigate.
 Upon examining the land around the farm, Stewart discovers large eggs that have hatched and a crab exoskeleton the size of a vehicle.
 Later that night, the local bartender has an unfortunate run-in with the mutant babies and gets brutally killed.
-When the smaller crabs are ran over by a driver who witnessed the incident, mama crab gets angry and goes on a murderous attack on the town.
+When the smaller crabs are run over by a driver who witnessed the incident, Mama Crab gets angry and goes on a murderous attack on the town.
 As the townspeople take matters, and weapons, into their own hands, Melissa is still devoted to her dear pet crab and tries to save her before it is too late.

-Brett Piper is known for making B Horror movies using older style effects, and Queen Crab is no exception.
+Brett Piper is known for making B Horror movies using older-style effects, and Queen Crab is no exception.
 It is a perfect example of the type of movie Piper sets out to create.
 The crabs are all animated using stop-motion.
 Backgrounds and other effects are created with the use of matte paintings and miniatures.
 To make an entire creature film without any CGI is impressive because so many modern filmmakers utilize it.

 Still from Queen Crab